mem48/geocompr/main.md

 However, despite the growth of geospatial software that is *open source*, much of it remains *inaccessible*, in a form that is scriptable and therefore easily reproducible and 'computational'.
 Open source Geographic Information Systems (GIS) such as QGIS (see [qgis.org](http://qgis.org/en/site/)) have greatly reduced the 'barrier to entry', but the emphasis of such programs on a Graphical User Interface (GUI) can discourage reproducibility and an emphasis on the code that the Geocomputational approach requires, as discussed in Chapter 13.

-A major aim of this book is to make geographical data analysis more accessible as part of a reproducible workflow.
+A major aim of this book is to make geographic data analysis more accessible as part of a reproducible workflow.
 R is a flexible language that allows access to many spatial software libraries (see section \@ref(why-geocomputation-with-r)).
 Before going into the details of the software, however, it is worth taking a step back and thinking about what we mean by geocomputation.